scastlara/graphcompare/README.md

 - _Undirected\_graphs_

     Only works with directed graphs.
-If undirected, dotcompare considers them to be directed.
+If undirected, graphcompare considers them to be directed.

 - _Clusters_